-As a result of the adoption of IFRS 9, management has changed its accounting policy for financial assets retrospectively, for assets that continued to be recognized at the date of initial application.
+As a result of the adoption of IFRS 9, management has changed its accounting policy for financial assets prospectively, for assets that continued to be recognized at the date of initial application.
 The change did not impact the carrying value of any financial assets or financial liabilities on the transition date.
-The main area of change is the accounting for equity securities previously classified as fair value through profit and loss.